Frequently Asked Questions

 Q: What if I want to find an instrument for my child?

 A: SMF Jazz Academy encourages parents to take advantage of the FREE instrument rental.
 Each instrument is of good quality complete with a well-fitting case, instrument care accessories, and a practice kit that includes a music stand, metronome, and tuner (if applicable).
 If you choose to invest in an instrument outside of SMF Jazz Academy contact your student’s SMF Jazz Academy Artist Instructor or Jessica Messere, SMF Jazz Academy Manager.
 Either will provide contact information for instrument sellers.

 Q: Can I observe the program?

-A: Yes, we highly encourage parents to join any virtual classes of the program.
+A: Yes, we highly encourage parents to observe program rehearsals.
 In fact, studies have proven that students who have parental involvement have a positive effect on their child’s enjoyment of music and their music-making progress.
-Use the virtual class links provided to your child.

 Q: What do the instruments look like and how do they sound?